 The University recognizes revenue from student tuition and fees within the fiscal year in which the academic term is predominantly conducted.
-Tuition and fees are reported net of scholarship allowances.
+Tuition and fees are reported net of scholarship allowances as these are considered a reduction of the tuition transaction price.
 A scholarship allowance represents the difference between the stated charge for tuition and fees and the amount that is billed to the student and/or third parties making payments on behalf of the student.
-Scholarship allowances were \$171.5 million and \$160.9 million for the years ended June 30, 2019 and 2018, respectively.
+Scholarship allowances were \$197.0 million and \$171.5 million for the years ended June 30, 2020 and 2019, respectively.

 Students who withdraw from a course or from the University within the first two weeks receive a full refund which is deducted from tuition revenue.
 Deposits and deferred revenues include advance tuition deposits and amounts billed to students for future years.